cowprotocol/cowswap/src/cow-react/pages/PrivacyPolicy/PrivacyPolicy.md

 This website is hosted by Nomev Labs, Lda on behalf of a client.
 We are registered in Portugal under registration number PT516811924, and our registered office is located at Rua António Maria Cardoso, No 25, piso 4, 1200-027 Lisboa.

-If you have any queries concerning your rights under this Privacy Policy, please contact us at legal@nomev.io
+If you have any queries concerning your rights under this Privacy Policy, please contact us at <a href="mailto:legal@nomev.io">legal@nomev.io</a>